 - Peel potatoes and cut in half; place in saucepan of cold water.
 Bring to boil; boil for 15 to 20 minutes or until fork-tender.
 Drain and let cool slightly.
 Dice potatoes; set aside.

-- Heat olive oil in skillet set over medium heat; sauté onion and garlic for 3 minutes.
+- Heat olive oil in skillet set over medium heat; sauté onion and garlic for 3 minutes until onion is translucent and garlic is fragrant.
 Add red pepper and reserved potatoes.
-Season with thyme, paprika, Worcestershire sauce, salt and pepper.
+Season with thyme, paprika, Worcestershire sauce, salt and pepper; gently stir until everything is evenly combined.
 Cook for 10 to 12 minutes or until potatoes are golden brown.

 - Add ham; cook for about 5 minutes or until heated through.
 Add kale; cook for 30 seconds to 1 minute or until wilted.

 - Serve hash with eggs on top.
 Sprinkle with parsley.

 Tip: To poach eggs, bring saucepan or skillet of water to a boil.
 Add 1 tsp vinegar; reduce heat to simmer.
 Crack one egg into a small dish.
 Swirling water, gently add egg to water.
 Cook for 3 to 5 minutes or until desired doneness.
 Remove with slotted spoon and drain on a paper towel-lined plate.
 Repeat with remaining eggs.